Ferrisx4/T2-T3_Ferris-Saga/Saga_Condensed.md

     1. Choose 'Tripal Feature Layout' from the dropdown and Save
     2. At the top, after saving, click `+ Apply Default Tripal Layout (will reset current layout)`
  2. Manage Display tab: Use the following hierarchies to define what fields should be shown in what order and under what category (category is first level).
- 3. Manage Display tab: Drag any fields not wanted to the area below the "Disabled" section (Manage Display).
+ 3. Manage Display tab: Drag any fields not wanted to the area below the "Disabled" section (Manage Display) and click Save. *Fields that are crossed out are to be renamed.*
  4. Edit tab: check the box to `Hide empty fields` and click Save Content Type.